 About the CFA Exam

-The CFA (Chartered Financial Analyst) exam is a three-level exam (I, II, and III).
+The CFA (Chartered Financial Analyst) exam is a three-level exam (1, 2, and 3).
 The CFA Institute offers the exams each year in June and December.
 There are several requirements to sit for the CFA exam, which we’ll be exploring in this article.
 A CFA candidate must pass all three levels of the CFA exam, in sequential order, to become a CFA charterholder.
 You must also meet other requirements.